 Remember, well water isn’t chlorinated, which means it hasn’t been disinfected or treated before reaching your tap.
 Depending on where you live and how your well is constructed, different contaminants may enter your water supply — for example, total coliform bacteria (including E. coli) from nearby farmland.*

-While some problems and contaminants may be more common in well water, there’s good news: You can protect your water quality.
+While some problems and contaminants may be more common in well water, there’s good news: You can protect your water quality with a water filter for well water, a well water softener, or both.
 Take a look at the top water solutions for private wells:

 The U.S. Environmental Protection Agency recommends having your well water tested at least once a year.
 You should have additional tests after significant events such as well damage or repair, big storms or potential contamination.